WasFia3/unity-course-progress/Documentation/section5.md

 12. Programming Conventions, Comments, and Regions
 13. Serialized Fields and Non-Serialized Fields
 14. Conditional Statements and Switch
+15. Loops and Their Types
+16. Arrays
+17. Instantiation and Creating GameObjects
+18. Constructors, Class Variables, and Instances
+19. Data Encapsulation
+20. Coroutines
+21. Delegates
+22. Accessing GameObject Components via Code
+23. What is Inheritance?
+24. Reverse Engineering Inheritance
+25. Inheritance: Programming & Implementation
+26. Polymorphism
 ---

 ### ✍️ What I Learned

-I learned all core concepts of C# — it was easy thanks to my programming background.
+I found the core concepts of C# quite manageable due to my programming background.
-What was new to me was learning how to build UI in Unity.
-I worked with Canvas, Buttons, and Text components.
+The new thing i learnt was learning how to implement UI elements in Unity, such as Canvas, Buttons, and Text components.
+Additionally, gained practical understanding of scripting within Unity and how it integrates with GameObjects.

 ---